viphat/wisdombase_git_cmds/README.md

 # WisdomBase Git Automate Commands

-Some Git commands that frequently used in WisdomBase project.
+Automate some git commands that frequently used in WisdomBase Project.

 ## Usage

-- Using Ruby with `thor` and `open3` to build a cli app.
+- Install Ruby (Tested with Ruby 2.7) with `thor` and `open3` gems.

+### Commands

 - `wisdombase_create_working_branch`
 - `wisdombase_git_workflow`